Gianou/beeblio/README.md

+# Beeblio - HES-SO-VS_64-31 React Introduction Solutions

+This repository contains the solutions for the exercices of the React part of the 64-31 Web Development Course from HES-SO Valais/Wallis.

+Each exercise solution can be found in a dedicated branch.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.